bradsec/powershell/README.md

 - Most of the below examples require PowerShell run as Administrator

 ## Windows 7/8
 - Later version of Windows have removed the ability to remove hotfixes using /quiet.
-So this will not work with Windows 10.
+So this will not work with Windows 10 onwards.
 #### Get list of KB hotfixes
 `Get-Hotfix | Select-Object -Property HotFixID`
 #### Get list and remove all KB hotfixes applied to system